-I’ve gone through about a gazillion sun hats in seven years of parenting so I don’t have a particular brand I love.
-But I do feel strongly about the design: get something with a chin strap, preferably tie-on.
-It prevents your babe from ripping the hat off her head and it’s also less likely to fly away on a windy beach day.
+I’ve gone through about a gazillion sun hats in seven years of parenting and, hands down, the best one is from iPlay.
+It has a chin tie that prevents your babe from ripping the hat off her head and it’s also less likely to fly away on a windy beach day.

 If your tot will tolerate sunglasses, Green Sprouts also makes great ones —they are bendy and shatter-resistant so even if your toddler sits on them they won’t break.
 My son who detests bright sunshine (I’m pretty sure he’s a vampire) never left the house without these the summer he was 2 years old.

 Yes, these can be a giant pain in the ass to put up but it’s worth it to have a dark little spot to retreat to when baby starts to get hot/fussy/hungry/tired.
 Both my sons have taken cat naps at the beach in a tent—it’s so magical.
 Whatever you decide to get, make sure it pops up fast and you can put it away even faster because nothing makes me sweat more than trying to get the damn thing back in the bag when baby is DONE for the day.

 If you don’t already have a family beach blanket, I recommend one that is washable and resists moisture on the ground—that way you can put it down on wet sand or grass without your own ass getting wet.
-I love this J.J.
-Cole one and have used it for years!
+This is a great one from Skip Hop.